 The choral scholarships scheme is primarily intended for undergraduates, who will be students at Oxford for three or more years.
 Those applying to undertake postgraduate study and who are interested in choral scholarships should contact the director of music (or chaplain at colleges where there is no director of music) of the college(s) in which they are interested.
 Postgraduate lay-clerkships are often available at several colleges.
 Details can be found on college websites.

 You must complete and submit an online application form by 1 September in the year in which you are making your academic application to Oxford.
 Please note that you cannot apply for choral scholarships at both Oxford and Cambridge.
 On the form you can choose up to ten colleges in preference order, and we recommend that you nominate at least three.

 You will also need to arrange for a reference about you as a singer to be sent to the admissions office of your first-choice college by 15 September.
 This reference can be provided by, for example, your director of music at school, the director of a choir in which you sing, or your singing teacher if you are having lessons.
 No academic reference should be sent at this time.

 Choral auditions take place in late September.
+It is planned that this year’s auditions for choral awards will be held in person in Oxford (Basses on 22 September, Sopranos on 23 September, and Altos and Tenors on 24 September).
+Should circumstances beyond our control mean that we have to change to an online audition process, all applicants will be notified.
 Please do not submit your UCAS application until you hear the outcome of the choral award auditions.
 You will then need to apply in the usual way for your course at Oxford, submitting your UCAS application by 15 October, with academic interviews in December.
 The choral audition is to assess your vocal and musical aptitude, while the academic interview will assess your suitability for your chosen course at Oxford.

 What will I be asked to do at the audition?